Azure-Samples/gpt-video-analysis-in-a-box/README.md

 - azure-openai
 - azure-data-factory
 urlFragment: gpt-video-analysis-in-a-box
-name: AI-in-a-Box - Image and Video Analysis with Azure Open AI GPT-4 Turbo with Vision and Azure Data Factory
+name: AI-in-a-Box - Image and Video Analysis with Azure OpenAI GPT-4 Turbo with Vision and Azure Data Factory
 description: This solution is part of the the AI-in-a-Box framework developed by the team of Microsoft Customer Engineers and Architects to accelerate the deployment of AI and ML solutions.
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

-# GPT Video Analysis in-a-Box - Image and Video Analysis with Azure Open AI GPT-4 Turbo with Vision and Azure Data Factory
+# GPT Video Analysis in-a-Box - Image and Video Analysis with Azure OpenAI GPT-4 Turbo with Vision and Azure Data Factory

 This solution is part of the the [AI-in-a-Box](https://github.com/Azure/AI-in-a-Box) framework developed by the team of Microsoft Customer Engineers and Architects to accelerate the deployment of AI and ML solutions.
 Our goal is to simplify the adoption of AI technologies by providing ready-to-use accelerators that ensure quality, efficiency, and rapid deployment.
 Read about and discover other AI-in-a-Box solutions at [https://github.com/Azure/AI-in-a-Box](https://github.com/Azure/AI-in-a-Box).